4campus/docusaurus-2/src/pages/give.md

 # Support Our Community

 [4campus](https://www.4campus.net/) exists to provide students with a pathway to knowing Biblical truth and experiencing eternal hope in Jesus Christ.
-Your contributions directly contribute to their engagement and development into spiritual sons of God.
+Your financial contributions directly support their emotioanal and spiritual maturity.

 ## How to Donate